Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

 WHERE ProductID = 1;
 ```
 *****
-## Normalization
-- we use **Normalization** If we want to improve Data base system that already exist but we will use **ERD** if the data base system does not exist.
- **Normalization** Normalization is a process used to organize and structure data within a database to **minimize redundancy and dependency issues**.
-The goal of normalization is to eliminate data anomalies and ensure data integrity by **breaking down large tables into smaller, related tables**. <u> I can say that my table Is correct when all column depend only on the primary key (there is no partial ( second form) and transitive ( third form ) dependency between columns) and (First form) there is no repeating group, multivalue and composite (seprate it into two columns or more) attribute  </u>.

- ****
  ## SQL language

 | DDL (Data Definition Lang) | DML (Data Manipulation lang) | DQL (Data Query lang) | TCL (Tansactionl Control Lang) | DCL (Data Control Lang) |